OWASP/www-project-thick-client-application-security-verification-standard/index.md

 ## Project Leaders and Working Group

 The project is mainly maintained by a single project leader [Dave Hanson](https://github.com/JeffreyShran).
-However he is heavily supported by his active AppSec team at Bentley Systems who include [Samuel Aubert](https://github.com/matreurai), [Einaras Bartkus](https://github.com/eb-bsi), [Thomas Chauchefoin](https://www.linkedin.com/in/thomaschauchefoin), and [John Cotter](https://www.linkedin.com/in/john-cotter-40338612/).
+However, he is heavily supported by his active AppSec team at Bentley Systems who include [Samuel Aubert](https://github.com/matreurai), [Einaras Bartkus](https://github.com/eb-bsi), [Thomas Chauchefoin](https://www.linkedin.com/in/thomaschauchefoin), and [John Cotter](https://www.linkedin.com/in/john-cotter-40338612/).

 The project is also supported by the OWASP community and the OWASP Foundation.
-Special, thanks to [Starr Brown](https://github.com/mamicidal) for her support in her capacity as Director of Projects.
+Special thanks to [Starr Brown](https://github.com/mamicidal) for her support in her capacity as Director of Projects.

 ## Roadmap

 The first public version that was suitable for use was released in September 2024.
 The project is in the process of refining the standard and adding more content.

 As we mature, we will be looking to create a more structured approach to the roadmap.
-As with most activities we will allow ourselves to be steered by the work completed by the [ASVS project](https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0) to find that strucutre.
+As with most activities we will allow ourselves to be steered by the work completed by the [ASVS project](https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0) to find that structure.

 ## Contributing

 The project is looking for contributors to help with the following tasks:

 - Getting the word out about the project.
-If you do ntohing else, please share this project with your network.
+If you do nothing else, please share this project with your network.
 - Review and provide feedback on the current standard.
 - Create new control objectives.
 - Update existing control group definitions, particularly those ones that: